andrew-yangy/ng-profiler/README.md

 ### Inspect and change component state
 Select a component in the component tree, then you can see all the states of this component in the `properties` tab.
-You can update the components right away without changing your codes and waiting webpack compiling to see your changes anymore.
+You can update the components right away without changing your codes and waiting webpack to compile to see your changes anymore.
 How awesome is that! :sunglasses:

 ![](./img/state.png)